GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/release-notes/0.8/en.md

 Options in the Settings page are divided by tabs.
 From `v0.8` it is also possible to visualize them all together in a single long page.

-To enable this behavior, uncheck item `"Have all options in this Settings page be organized under tabs, one tab per module."` on the Settings, and press on `"Save Changes"`:
+To enable this behavior, uncheck item `"Have all options in this Settings page be organized under tabs, one tab per module."` on the Settings, and press on `"Save Changes (All)"`:

 ![Checkbox to enable/disable tabs in Settings](../../images/settings-without-tabs-checkbox.png)